25 Best day trips from Merida Mexico

 The Spanish conquistadors established this heritage building as part of their goal to convert the “natives” to Christianity.
 Izamal has lots of small lovely little hotels and some great restaurants serving authentic Mayan food and is a spot that shouldn’t be missed when touring the Yucatan Peninsula.

-The Pueblo Mágico, which is what they call Valladolid, can be found. around 2 hours from Merida Valladolid was founded by Don Francisco de Montejo “El Mozo” in 1543 and acquired the category of city in 1823.
+The Pueblo Mágico, which is what they call Valladolid, can be found. around 2 hours from Merida Valladolid was founded by Don Francisco de Montejo “El Mozo” in 1543 and acquired the category of a city in 1823.
 Valladolid is the setting of two of Mexico’s most significant events: the Caste War in 1847 and the “first spark of the Mexican Revolution” in 1910.

 It is truly a magical place from its famous convent to the monuments that have allowed the city to be declared a Zona de Monumentos Valladolid is a beautiful city.
 There are many places that serve traditional Yucatecan cuisine and some gorgeous haciendas to stay at.

 Mayapan was actually the capital of the Maya in the Yucatan for a period of about 200 years.
 The ruins are located about 40 km south of Merida and are easy to get to if you have a car.

 Mayapan was surrounded by a 9 km long wall.
-Twelve gates allowed the access to the interior of the city.
-About 12,000 people lived at about 4 square kilometers, protected by the fortification.
+Twelve gates allowed access to the interior of the city.
+About 12,000 people lived at about 4 square kilometres, protected by the fortification.
 Overall, more than 4,000 buildings have been found in that area.

 The tiny town of Acanceh is one of the oldest Maya sites in the Yucatán, and one of the few to retain its original name, which means, “Cry of the Deer”. located around 5 miles/25kms southeast of Merida the population of Acanceh are almost entirely Mayan indigenous people who speak Mayan as well.
 It is believed that the village or area dates back to around 300AD and archaeologists think that it may not have been founded by the Mayan but by an older civilization that is similar to Teotihuacan.